macrozzz/Macro-keyboard-list-with-softwares/README.md

 I have created repository for each keyboard on the list eg. Sayo Device

-When you click on my link to aliexpress, they are my aliexpress links, show some support if you can.<3
+When you click on my link to aliexpress, they are my affiliate links, show some support if you can.<3

 [Sayo device](https://github.com/macrozzz/Sayo-Device-Macro-keyboard) <br>
 <img src="images/sayo.jpg" width="200px">